Federal COVID Relief Funding

 Part of the intention of the COVID relief funding was to provide economic stimulus.
 As such, Congress set deadlines by which various funds must be obligated* by recipients:

-- ESSER I funds from The Coronavirus Aid, Relief, and Economic Security Act must be obligated by September 30, 2022 and expended by January 28, 2023.
+ESSER I funds from The Coronavirus Aid, Relief, and Economic Security Act must have been obligated by September 30, 2022 and expended by January 28, 2023.

 - ESSER II funds from The Coronavirus Response and Relief Supplemental Appropriations Act must be obligated by September 30, 2023 and expended by January 28, 2024.